akpark/Datafy/README.md

 # Datify
 An ORM inspired by Ruby on Rails' Active Record.
-Active Record Lite uses complex SQL queries to communicate with a SQLite Database.
-By manipulating the data retrieved, ACL creates objects with simplified methods (shown below) cutting out time/work and easy interaction between developer and database.
+Datify uses complex SQL queries to communicate with a SQLite Database.
+By manipulating the data retrieved, Datify creates objects with simplified methods (shown below) cutting out time/work and easy interaction between developer and database.

 ##Methods and Associations